balazimichal/client-marble-private/README.md

 - adding option to get separate qote (hire section)
 - custom footer

+## Dependencies

+Since this is child theme it is dependant on [AVADA theme](https://avada.theme-fusion.com/).
+It is also dependant on [ACF fields](https://www.advancedcustomfields.com/) plugin.

 ## License

 This is a client project, therefore no copies are allowed.
 This repo servers only purpose to showcase my work.